 Strategy 2: Find The Hardest Paired Passage Questions For You...And Drill Them

-In non-paired passages, these are questions that ask what a phrase, sentence, or paragraph is accomplishing within the context of the whole passage; for questions on paired passages, these questions often show up on individual passages but appear relatively infrequently with regards to both passages.
-Here's the one way I've seen function questions asked about multiple passages (out of all the Reading sections on all the free post-2005 practice tests):
+In non-paired passages, function questions ask what a phrase, sentence, or paragraph is accomplishing within the context of the whole passage.
+When they appear on paired passages, function questions often show up on individual passages but appear relatively infrequently with regards to both passages.
+Here are two ways I've seen function questions asked about multiple passages:

 Big Picture, Detail, and Inference Questions